leej3/pandoc_resume/markdown/resume_John_Lee.md

 2010-2015
 :  **Doctoral Candidate,** Trinity College Institute of Neuroscience, Dublin, Ireland

-+ Worked with Dr. Mani Ramaswami, studying a simple olfactory behavior in the fruit fly to develop a better understanding of the molecular and cellular underpinnings in learning and memory.
++ Worked with Prof. Mani Ramaswami, studying a simple olfactory behavior in the fruit fly to develop a better understanding of the molecular and cellular underpinnings in learning and memory.
 + Developed software tools in Matlab to analyze data describing neural activity in an easy and efficient manner.

-Jan-Jul 2010
+2010
 :  **Research Assistant,** Trinity College Institute of Neuroscience, Dublin, Ireland

-+ Worked with Dr. Colm Cunningham to establish molecular techniques for assessing NFκB activity in a model for delirium and neurodegeneration in mice.
++ Worked with Prof. Colm Cunningham to establish molecular techniques for assessing NFκB activity in a model for delirium and neurodegeneration in mice.

-Summer, 2009
+2009
 : **Research Assistant,** National Center for Biological Sciences (Bangalore, India)

 +  Wrote image-processing scripts in Matlab to categorize and quantify bacterial colonies according to size, color, and distance from biochemical signaling sources.